 A guest post by Jason Blondo

-A sure-fire way to save a huge amount of money, when traveling across China, is to ditch the plane, and take the train.
-Train tickets are usually 75 percent cheaper than airline tickets to the same destination in China.
+A sure-fire way to save a huge amount of money, when travelling China alone, is to ditch the plane, and take the train.
+Train tickets are usually a lot cheaper than airline tickets to the same destination in China.
 And if you travel overnight, you can also save the cost of a hostel or hotel room.

 2. Book your airline tickets on a Chinese trip planning site

 While I recommend that you take the train as often as possible, sometimes the distances and long hours make train travel an impractical option.
-If flying is your best and only option, make sure to buy your tickets from Chinese travel planning sites like ctrip.com, elong.com and qunar.com since they offer far cheaper airfare deals than you would find on Kayak, Expedia and other US-based travel search engines.
-You can book internal flights on these Chinese sites and pay with your debit or credit card and by the way, these websites are in English, so there is no language barrier.
+If flying is your best and only option, make sure to buy your tickets from Chinese travel planning sites like elong.com and qunar.com since they usually offer far cheaper airfare deals than you would find on Kayak, Expedia and other US-based travel search engines.
+You can book internal flights on these Chinese sites and pay with your debit or credit card.

 3. Eat like a Chinaman

-Eating in a nice and fancy restaurant in China will cost you around 44 CNY (9 USD).
-A simple meal of street food or noodles, however, will only cost you around 7 CNY (1 USD)!
-China has a plethora of mouthwatering and cheap food (which is nothing like what you will find in Western “Chinese” restaurants), meaning you won’t have a problem eating on a budget here.
+Eating in a nice and fancy restaurant in China may cost you more than 50 CNY ($7).
+A simple meal of street food or noodles, however, will only cost you less than 10 CNY!
+China has a plethora of mouthwatering and cheap food options (which is nothing like what you will find in Western “Chinese” restaurants), meaning you won’t have a problem eating on a budget here.

 4. Ditch the hotels and stay in a hostel

-If you are traveling solo, you can save a ton of cash by staying in a hostel community room.
-For those who are traveling with a family or a group, and want some privacy, most hostels in China also offer a private room option, which as a little more expensive, but is still cheaper by 50 percent than most hotels in the country.
+If you are travelling solo on your first trip to China, you can save a ton of cash by staying in a hostel community room.
+For those who are travelling with a family or a group, and want some privacy, most hostels in China also offer a private room option, which is a little more expensive, but is still cheaper than most hotels in the country.

-Read more – China shares a border with three countries in Southeast Asia so it’s not too challenging to mix some travel in China with backpacking Laos or another country in the area.
+Read more – China shares a border with three countries in Southeast Asia so it’s not too challenging to mix some travel in China with backpacking Laos or another country in the region.

 6. Buy a local SIM card in China

-China’s pay-as-you-go (prepaid) SIM cards are extremely cheap, and definitely a great investment when traveling in China.
+China’s pay-as-you-go (prepaid) SIM cards are extremely cheap, and definitely a great investment when travelling in China.
 With this kind of SIM card, you’ll get to save yourself the trouble of dealing with expensive and awkward overseas data plans.
-Plus, it will make it a lot more convenient for you to stay in touch with your fellow travelers and hostels.
+Plus, it will make it a lot more convenient for you to stay in touch with your fellow travellers and hostels.